wichtounet/wichtounet.github.io/posts/2017/09/cpp11-concurrency-tutorial-futures.rst

 I've been recently reminded that a long time ago I was doing a series of tutorial on C++11 Concurrency.
-For some, I didn't continue this series.
+For some reason, I haven't continued these tutorials.
 The next post in the series was supposed to be about Futures, so I'm finally going to do it :)

 Here are the links to the current posts of the C++11 Concurrency Tutorial: